 Daniel received an MA degree in psychology from the University of California at Berkeley, where he attended on a National Science Foundation Fellowship and researched how people think about political and ethical issues.
 He holds a BA degree in biomedical ethics from Brown University where he graduated Phi Beta Kappa.
 Daniel was a 2011-2013 Edmond J. Safra Network Fellow at the Safra Center for Ethics at Harvard University, addressing the issue of institutional corruption.

 DIRECTOR OF PRODUCT

-Laura Curlin oversees the organization's data projects and software product design.
-Her work includes analyzing the money behind our political system, developing tools to make campaign finance data more accessible, and ensuring the accuracy of the databases.
-Her work is focused on federal and California campaign finance data, but has included research in a variety of states, counties, and cities.
+Laura oversees the organization's data projects and software product design.
+Her work includes developing tools to make campaign finance, lobbying, and ethics data more accessible.
+Her work has included research in a variety of states, counties, and cities.
 Previously, she worked to pass a public campaign financing ballot measure in 2016 as treasurer of the Berkeley Fair Elections Coalition.
 Her previous experience also includes work on the Transparency in Political Spending Act as a member of Rhode Islanders for Fair Elections.
 Laura received a B.A. from Brown University with concentrations in Political Science and Middle East Studies.

 Tien manages the day-to-day operations for all organizational functions.
 Her background includes a diverse range of experiences in social justice and arts nonprofits, including oral history collection and community outreach.
 She holds an MFA in Creative Writing and an MA in Social Documentation.